-I don’t share them here however, because I’ve sold these recipes and they are no longer mine to share.
-That being said… THIS recipe is definitely a CLOSE play on the Shrimp Stacks I made for Perfect Keto, link HERE.
+I don’t share them here, however, because I’ve sold these recipes and they are no longer mine to share.
+That being said… This recipe is definitely a CLOSE play on the Shrimp Stacks I made for Perfect Keto.
 But it was just so perfect for the second episode of Cristina’s Paleo Kitchen, and so perfect for summer.
 I’ve changed the cooking method and seasoning up just a bit and I think it’s absolutely divine.

 Hope you make it, share it, love it.
-And I hope you follow along @thefeedfeed with Cristina’s Paleo Kitchen on August 1st (and the first of each month), where I’ll cooking on their stories each month with a new creations!
+And I hope you follow along @thefeedfeed with Cristina’s Paleo Kitchen on August 1st (and the first of each month), where I’ll cook on their stories each month with new creations!

 - 6–9 16 count shrimp (that means 16 shrimp to a pound, or jumbo shrimp)